David Roddy: Philadelphia 76ers (2025)

 On February 9, 2025, Roddy signed a 10-day contract with the Philadelphia 76ers, but was assigned to the Delaware Blue Coats of the NBA G League shortly after.
 On February 20, 2025, Roddy signed a two-way contract with the 76ers.
 On February 28, 2025, Roddy was waived by the 76ers after signing Jalen Hood-Schifino to a two-way contract.

 Houston Rockets (2025)

 On March 3, 2025, Roddy signed a two-way contract with the Houston Rockets.

 On July 6, 2025, Roddy was traded back to the Atlanta Hawks, as part of an expanded seven-team trade between the Brooklyn Nets, Los Angeles Lakers, Phoenix Suns, Golden State Warriors, Minnesota Timberwolves, and Houston Rockets who acquired Kevin Durant.
 Roddy was waived the following day.

-Toronto Raptors (2025)
+Raptors 905 (2025–2026)

 On July 10, 2025, Roddy signed an Exhibit 10 contract with the Toronto Raptors.
 On October 16, Roddy was waived by Toronto during final roster cuts.
+Roddy signed with the Raptors 905 of the NBA G League on November 6.

+Denver Nuggets (2026)

+On March 4, 2026, Roddy signed a two-way contract with the Denver Nuggets, playing out the rest of the 2025–26 season split between Denver and the Grand Rapids Gold.
+Roddy made five appearances for the Nuggets, averaging 8.0 points and 4.0 rebounds.

+Hapoel Jerusalem (2026–present)

+On July 24, 2026, Roddy signed a 1+1 contract with Hapoel Jerusalem of the Israeli Premier League and the EuroCup, marking the first European move of his career.